MTH300 E-learning Course: Planning and Scientific Writing of a Masters Thesis in Natural Sciences

-This is an on-line course with a few physical meetings.
-The course covers all aspects of writing a master thesis (30 and 60 credits (ECTS)) from developing research questions, planning the research process, searching for information, writing the thesis, defending and publishing.
+MTH300 - planning and writing a master thesis in natural sciences will use modern pedagogic and electronic teaching tools to provide a professional foundation planning and implementing a written Master Thesis in natural sciences.
+The course covers all aspects of writing a master thesis from developing research questions, planning the research process, searching for information, writing the thesis and defending and publishing.

-In addition to The Faculty of Chemistry, Biotechnology and Food Sciences (KBM), the NMBU Teaching Centre will also actively contribute with experienced personel to the course concept and implementation.
+In addition to KBM, the NMBU Teaching Centre will also actively contribute with experienced personal to the course concept and implementation.

 The entire syllabus of the course will be available in electronic form (links, texts, and reports) in Canvas.

-The students have to deliver all assignments on time and get them approved to pass the course.
+The students have to deliver all assignments (reports and other tasks) on time to pass the course

-Continous evaluation: All obligatory assignments have to be delivered and approved.
+All obligatory assignments have to be delivered and approved

 Type of course: